 Undertaking a thesis can be a complex, challenging, and highly time-consuming process.
-Students considering the completion of a thesis must be ready to stay in the program longer than the original length of the program (i.e., three years for Foundational-Track students and two years for Advanced Track students).
+Students considering the completion of a thesis must be ready to stay in the program longer than the original length of the program.

 Additional information students should know when considering the Thesis-Based option include: